MNCEDISIMNCWABE/nlp-data-assessment/README.md

 ## Prerequisites

-- Docker - If on MacOS Install Docker 4.37.2 or latest from https://docs.docker.com/desktop/release-notes/#4372 to avoid having Docker startup issues
+- Docker - If you are on MacOS, install Docker 4.37.2 or latest from https://docs.docker.com/desktop/release-notes/#4372 to avoid having Docker startup issues
 - Python 3.9
 - Git - Install from https://git-scm.com/downloads